MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-powershell.md

 * If you choose to install and use the Azure CLI locally, this article requires the Azure CLI version 2.0.4 or later.
 Run `az --version` to check your version.
 To install or upgrade, see [Install the Azure CLI](/cli/azure/install-azure-cli).

-* Assignment of database reader or database administrator role, see assigning [security roles](kusto/management/security-roles.md).
+* For assignment of database reader or database administrator role, see assigning [security roles](kusto/management/security-roles.md).

 ## Configure parameters